Abhinav163/GoQuant-Assignment/README.md

 - **Real-time Latency**: Data is fetched from the **Globalping API** (`https://api.globalping.io/v1/probes`).
 The application calculates an average latency for each location based on the nearest available probes.
 - **Historical Latency**: This data is **simulated** for demonstration purposes.
 The `utils/latency-simulator.ts` file generates realistic, time-series data with jitter for any selected region-exchange pair.
+- **Network Topology & Volume**: This data is **simulated** for demonstration purposes.
+The topology view draws a mesh between all filtered exchanges, and the volume view generates animated rings at exchange locations.
 - **Static Data**:
   - **Exchange Locations**: Defined in `data/exchange-locations.ts`.
 - **Cloud Regions**: Defined in `data/cloud-regions.ts`.